Cisco Email Security

 Error Sample Data Delete Entries failed.
 Status Code: 500.
 Message: Server got itself in trouble: The application raised an exception. |

-Delete Quarantine Messages
+Delete Spam Quarantine Messages

 Input